 On completion of this course, the student will be able to:

-- Produce spontaneous, clear, well-structured, detailed texts on complex subjects, showing controlled use of organizational patterns, connectors and cohesive devices.
+- Produce clear, well-structured, detailed text on complex subjects, showing controlled use of organizational patterns, connectors and cohesive devices

 - Demonstrate the linguistic competence to meet with the demands of living and either studying or working in a Spanish-speaking environment.